 Additional suffix for the route.
 In a shared environment the default routes can be already taken

 localhost is assumed).
-If you execute this script (it assumes that either
+If you run the login script, it assumes that either

 fly is on your

-Next run the command to create the pipeline.
+Next, run the command to create the pipeline, as follows:

 github-webhook pipeline under the